 "Where parents decide to have their child registered at school, they have an additional legal duty to ensure their child attends that school regularly.
-This means their child must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given
+This means their child must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence in advance from the school."
+(Working together to improve school attendance, DfE, 2024, our emphasis)

 Wilson's: Attendance Definitions

-100-98% Expected (and achieved by most pupils)
+100-98%Expected (and achieved by most pupils)

 97-95% Satisfactory

 94-91% A cause for concern

 90% or below A serious cause for concern (persistent absence as defined by the DfE)